 Dr. Pick joined the Clinical Psychology Doctoral Program at Gallaudet University in 2009.
 Previously he taught in the Department of Psychology at Queens College, CUNY.
 His primary research program focuses on the neuropsychological mechanisms underlying cognitive (e.g., language) and affective processes in deaf and hard of hearing people.
 He also collaborates with colleagues on the development of community education and health care training programs for deaf and deafblind adults.
-He is a reviewer for the Journal of Deaf Studies and Deaf Education and the Journal of the American Deafness and Rehabilitation Association, as well as journals and grant agencies in the areas of behavioral neuroscience and clinical neuropsychology.
+He is a member of the editorial boards of the Journal of Deaf Studies and Deaf Education and the Journal of the American Deafness and Rehabilitation Association, as well as journals and grant agencies in the areas of behavioral neuroscience and clinical neuropsychology.
 Dr. Pick was a recent member of the Committee on Disability Issues in Psychology (American Psychological Association).
 He maintains an independent practice providing assessment services and individual and family psychotherapy.

 Current Research Projects

 Selected Publications & Presentations

 Licensed Psychologist in District of Columbia, New York, and Virginia.
 Certified School Psychologist in New York